marc260/primality-test/README.md

 209669, 104743, 105023, 105359, 105613
 ```

-Finally, the algorithm ran for k = 1000 tries and 100000 tries.
+Finally, the algorithm ran for k = 100 tries.

 ### Outputs